 Top-ranking officials from nine ruling Communist Parties wound up two days of talks in Sofia, Bulgaria, on Thursday (3 March).

-Top-ranking officials from nine ruling Communist Parties wound up two days of talks in Sofia, Bulgaria, on Thursday (3 March).
+Background: Top-ranking officials from nine ruling Communist Parties wound up two days of talks in Sofia, Bulgaria, on Thursday (3 March).
 The talks were held to co-ordinate ideology in the face of mounting challenges from dissidents in eastern Europe and the Eurocommunist movement in the West.

 SYNOPSIS: It was the third Soviet bloc ideological conference in six months.
 Informed sources quoted by Reuters said it underlined the Kremlin's desire to close ranks at a time of increasing activity by the independent communist parties of Italy, France and Spain.